lifeomic/chroma-react/stories/components/NumberFormat/priceFormat.md

 # Price Format Field

-An input component for entering a number in some currency; it extends the [Chroma TextField component](https://lifeomic.github.io/chroma-react/?path=/story/form-components-textfield--all).
-Currently only accommodates USD (\$).
+An input component for entering a number as a monetary value in pennies; it leverages the [Chroma Unit Input](https://lifeomic.github.io/chroma-react/?path=/story/form-components-number-format--unit-input).
+Currently only implements \$USD, with '\$' prefixed as the unit.

 <!-- STORY -->